InteLiPlan: An Interactive Lightweight LLM-Based Planner for Domestic Robot Autonomy: Related work

 \subsection{Replanning for Failure Recovery}

 Failure recovery has been widely addressed in the literature for robotics planners.
 When it comes to LLM-based solutions, researchers typically address replanning from a second-level action check when the plan is generated \cite{ahn2024vader, joublin2024copal}.
 Vision-language models are also implemented to describe the error from the scene \cite{wang2023describe}.
 REFLECT \cite{liu2023reflect} incorporates visual and audio sensory data to explain failures from the failed actions.
-This showcases the success of failure reasoning with a multimodal structure, however does not consider robotic constraints and remains a pure task planner.
-CAPE \cite{raman2024cape} instead proposes re-prompting to replan upon failure with preconditions similar to classical planning methods (e.g. PDDL, STRIPS).
+This showcases the success of failure reasoning with a multimodal structure, however, it does not consider robotic constraints and remains a pure task planner.
+ReplanVLM \cite{mei2024replanvlm} uses three different VLM agents for planning, replanning with internal and external errors, indicating that a robust solution is hard to obtain by prompting one single LLM planner.
+CAPE \cite{raman2024cape} instead proposes re-prompting to replan upon failure with preconditions similar to classical planning methods (e.g., PDDL, STRIPS).
 Considering the context of task and motion planning, this method works in the form of hierarchical layers and replans upon execution failure.
 In addition to recovering from execution, we designed a multimodal LLM-based planner that incorporates action feasibility during generating plans, which helps to reduce the time taken for re-querying the planner.